jeremyfromearth/pixelspace/README.md

 The gist is that both Pixelspace and the demo should live right next to each other and need to be served from one directory up.
 The demo uses `require.js` and the `text.js` plugin which use XMLHttpRequest.
 Thus, it needs to be served.
 I like to use the Python one liner above, but you can use the NodeJS equivalent or L/MAMP or any other approach to serve the files.

->Note: I've had some issues running this locally.
-It seems that it is necessary to use CMD+SHIFT+R (clear the cache and refresh) to actually load the required files.

 ## Compiling
 The demos can be compiled from ES6 to cross broswer compatible versions using Babel.
 > Note: The `--watch` flag is optional and will result in the re-compilation of any modified file in the `src` dir